Sublinear Longest Path Transversals

-In this paper, we make some progress towards a challenging fifty-year-old question \citep{Wal69,Zam72}: do connected graphs admit constant-size longest path transversals?
-We showed that $\gal(G)\le 8n^{3/4}$, for every $n$-vertex connected graph $G$.
-This improves the previously best upper bound $\lpt(G) \leq \lceil \frac{n}{4} - \frac{n^{2/3}}{90}\rceil$ \citep{RS14}.
-As it is not known whether there exists a connected graph $G$ with $\lpt(G) > 3$, reducing the gap between our sublinear upper bound and the size $3$ lower bound remains a major open problem in the area of longest path transversals.
+As it is not known whether there exists a connected graph $G$ with $\lpt(G) > 3$, reducing the gap between our sublinear upper bound on $\lpt(G)$ and the constant lower bound remains a major open problem in the area of longest path transversals.

-{\mathcal{H}} We then aimed at characterizing monogenic Gallai families.
-Let $\HH$ be the set of fixers, and recall that $H\in \HH$ if and only if $\Free(H)$ is a Gallai family.
-It is known that $\HH$ contains $5P_1$ (\Cref{thm:5P1}) and all linear forests on at most $4$ vertices (\Cref{monogenic}).
-Also, $\HH$ is contained in the family of linear forests that are induced subgraphs of $G_0$ (\Cref{prop:linforest}).
-It remains open to decide if $H\in \HH$ in finitely many cases.